michael105/michael105.github.io/index.md

 when you talk to her friendly, saying repeatedly she should talk, when there is anything.
 Naaa.
 Instead.
 She does crazy and violent things.
 Stupid.

+The good thing: I'm travelling.
+I'm visiting good friends.
+I'm thinking about howto monetize some of my knowledge of IT.
+And I'm working quite straight, somehow.
+Possibly I should be travelling for some longer.
+Seems to do me good.

 #### 2020/02/10